abw/badger-database-js/manual/transactions.md

 ```

 You can also use records within a transaction, but they **MUST**
-be fetch from tables accessed through the database reference passed
+be fetched from tables accessed through the database reference passed
 to your transaction function.

 ```js